****NOTICE****

 Projects Section at (916) 843-3370.
 Please notify the CHP of your

-interest no later than Friday, December 2,2022, to ensure your name appears on
+interest no later than Friday, May 19, 2023, to ensure your name appears on our

 For those of you who will